A topic from the subject of Calibration in Chemistry.

 Key Points

-• Analytical specificity is the ability of an analytical method to distinguish between the analyte being measured and other substances that may be present in the sample.
+• Analytical specificity refers to the ability of an analytical method to measure only the analyte of interest, without interference from other substances in the sample.
+A high degree of specificity is essential for accurate analysis, particularly in complex matrices.

-• Calibration can improve both analytical sensitivity and specificity by:
+• Calibration significantly improves both analytical sensitivity and specificity by:

-• Establishing the relationship between the instrument response and the analyte concentration, which allows for accurate quantification of the analyte.
+• Establishing a quantitative relationship between the instrument response and the analyte concentration, allowing for accurate quantification even at low concentrations (improving sensitivity).
+The calibration curve provides a mathematical model to convert the instrument signal into analyte concentration.

 Conclusion